ecaromolina/wp1_documentation/docs/modules_documentation/configuration_module.md

     PORT="PORT"
     HOST="HOST"

 If the values of the environment variables are correct, the connection should work.
-See the section [Testing my connection](../modules_documentation/file_exporting_utils_doc.md#testing-my-connection) for more details to check your connection.
+See the section [Testing the connection](../modules_documentation/sql_exporting_utils_doc.md#testing-the-connection) for more details to check your connection.

 Although this configuration may seem unnecessarily complicated, it has been implemented this way for two reasons: